jlevy/lft/lft.md

     of skills.

 [^whyfast]: A reasonable question is, why is good engineering mean building things
     quickly?
-Isn't it more important to build them right?
+Isn’t it more important to build them right?

     There are two answers.
-    One is a business reason: if you don't build it quickly, someone else might, and you may not have a successful product or company.
+    One is a business reason: if you don’t build it quickly, someone else might, and you may not have a successful product or company.
-    But there's an equally important and subtle reason: building more quickly means you learn more quickly in the process of exploring solutions.
+    But there’s an equally important and subtle reason: building more quickly means you learn more quickly in the process of exploring solutions.
     Engineering is exploration.
     And exploration is directly powered by learning.